Removes the events that contain an identical combination of values for the fields that you specify.

-- Description: Determine automatically how to sort the field's values.
+- Description: Determine automatically how to sort the field values.

 - Syntax: ip(<field>)

-- Description: Interpret the field's values as an IP address.
+- Description: Interpret the field values as IP addresses.

 - Syntax: num(<field>)

-- Description: Treat the field's values as numbers.
+- Description: Interpret the field values as numbers.

 - Syntax: str(<field>)

 _raw field if you are searching over a large volume of data.
-Doing this causes Splunk to add a map of each unique
+If you search the

 ... | dedup host